-PHOTOCHEMICAL AND DIGITAL RESTORATION
+FILM REPAIR AND DIGITAL RESTORATION

-The FIAF Film Restoration Summer School is dedicated to teaching digital and photochemical techniques for the restoration of film heritage.
+The FIAF Film Restoration Summer School is dedicated to teaching manual and digital techniques for the restoration of film heritage.
 While digital technologies have a well-established role in the contemporary film industry, their importance in the restoration of films has been somewhat neglected as a teaching/learning experience.

-At L'Immagine Ritrovata laboratory participants will follow the entire restoration process: photochemical, digital (4K, 2K and HD) and sound restoration, from repairing to printing preservation material, from film scanning to film recording, from sound digitization to final sound restoration.
+At L'Immagine Ritrovata laboratory participants will follow the most important steps of film restoration process: from identification to manual film repair, from film scanning to digital restoration and colour correction, from sound digitization to final sound restoration and so on.